 It Only Takes a Few Fleas to Cause an Infestation

 Flea families grow fast.
 A single female flea can lay up to 50 eggs per day, and it doesn’t take long for a few fleas to become a full-blown infestation.2 Our chews kill adult fleas before they get the chance to lay eggs, preventing an infestation.

 You can also examine your dog’s skin for “flea dirt,” or flea feces.3 To know if what you’re seeing is flea dirt and not just actual dirt, you can perform a flea dirt test.
 Pick up some of the black flecks with a flea comb.
 When smeared on a damp paper towel, flea dirt will turn red.

 How to Prevent a Flea Infestation

 Ending infestations is a long and difficult process, but preventing them can be easily done in one delicious, beef-flavored dose.
-Administer NexGard flea protection every month to kill adult fleas before they have a chance to reproduce.
+One chew a month will kill adult fleas before they have a chance to reproduce.